 Beginning in Ezekiel 16:53, God promises to restore the fortunes of Sodom and Samaria, since Jerusalem made them look good by comparison.

 Even More Difficulties for the Eisegetes!

-Proponents of the “homosexual rape” theory of Genesis 18-19 are posed with the following difficulties:
+The proponents of the “homosexual rape” theory of Genesis 18-19 must overcome the following difficulties: